dbieber/davidbieber.com/hugo/content/snippets/2020-12-28-publishing-blog-posts-from-roam-research-quickly-and-automatically.md

 +++

 I thought today I would attempt a proper treatment of my latest automatic "[snippet](/snippets/)" publishing system.
-It uses JavaScript embedded directly in Roam Research to publish snippets to my website with minimal latency as I write them.
+It uses JavaScript embedded directly in Roam Research to publish snippets to my website with low latency as I write them.

 ## Prior methods